Looking for the top things to do in Port Arthur, Tasmania?

 4. Port Arthur Lavender Farm

-The lavender farm Port Arthur is one of the more relaxing things you can do in Port Arthur.
+One of the most beautiful places to visit in Port Arthur, is the lavender farm.
 Stroll down the purple alleys of lavender, whilst eating the delicious lavender infused ice cream.
 Yup, it’s all about lavender here.

 Port Arthur lavender season starts from around the middle of November and reaches full glory during December and January.

-This destination is all about the senses of sight, smell, and taste.
-Indulge in lavender inspired cuisine in the cafe, wander through the shop filled with homemade products or check out the custom-made distillery.
+This destination is all about stimulating the senses of sight, smell, and taste.
+Indulge in lavender inspired cuisine in the cafe, wander through the shop filled with homemade products, or check out the custom-made distillery.

 Relax a while at this beautiful Tasmania lavender farm and absorb the peaceful surroundings.